Istanbul is one of the greatest destinations with its authentic atmosphere and lively city life.

 According to the belief, if your finger gets wet, then you’re lucky!
 Because that means your wish will be fulfilled.

 Istanbul has many districts.
 Hagia Sophia and Basilica Cistern are in Sultanahmet (Old Town), please read my guide “Where to Stay in Istanbul?
 A Local Answers with Map” to learn about Istanbul’s best neighborhoods.

 3) Eat Fish Sandwich in Eminonu

 Istanbul is a city that is famous for many things, including delicious street food.
 Undoubtedly, there are many delicious options you can try.

-For centuries, fish sandwiches have been one of the most popular street food options.
+Fish sandwiches have been one of the most popular street food options for centuries.
 Eminonu can be considered the best spot to try fish sandwiches sold on boats.

 Grilled Mackerel fish, salad, and onions served inside a half loaf of bread are called Balık Ekmek (Fish Bread).

 Balık Ekmek is a simple meal, but it’s an incredibly delicious way to make your entrance into Turkish street food.